 The Group believes that the estimates of the assumptions related to the calculation of defined benefit obligation are reasonable.
-However, due to the fact that these estimates include uncertainties, this could have an impact on the evaluation of Group's defined benefit obligation, if the assumptions differ from the actual results, or if there are changes made to the assumptions.
+However, as these estimates include uncertainties, this could have an impact on the evaluation of Group's defined benefit obligation, if the assumptions differ from the actual results, or if there are changes made to the assumptions.